mjbots/moteus/docs/reference.md

 Mode: Read only

 A fault code which will be set if the primary mode is 1 (Fault).

+### 0x010 / 0x011 / 0x012 - PWM phase A / B / C ###

+Mode: Read/write

+When in kPwm mode, this controls the raw PWM value for phase A, B, and C.

+### 0x014 / 0x15 / 0x16 - Voltage phase A / B / C ###

+Mode: Read/write

+When in kVoltage mode, this controls the voltage applied to phase A, B, and C.

+### 0x018 - Voltage FOC Theta ###

+Mode: Read/write

+When in kVoltageFoc mode, this controls the desired electrical phase.
+Integral types use the PWM mapping.

+### 0x019 - Voltage FOC Voltage ###

+Mode: Read/write

+When in kVoltageFoc mode, this controls the desired applied phase voltage.

+### 0x01a - D Voltage ###

+Mode: Read/write

+When in kVoltageDq mode, this controls the desired applied D voltage.

+### 0x01b - Q Voltage ###

+Mode: Read/write

+When in kVoltageDq mode, this controls the desired applied Q voltage.

+### 0x01c - Commanded Q Phase Current ###

+Mode: Read/write

+When in kFoc mode, this controls the desired Q phase current.

+### 0x01d - Commanded D Phase Current ###

+Mode: Read/write

+When in kFoc mode, this controls the desired D phase current.
+Unless you like burning power, with a BLDC motor you will typically want this set to 0.

 #### 0x020 - Position command ####